HomeX

 deserted Sandy Cay in the British Virgin Islands

 Another draw is its vibrant underwater world.
-Whether snorkelling or scuba diving, yacht-goers can take in the puffer fish, stingrays and barracudas that frequent the idyllic waters and hours can be whiled away on the deserted beach.
+Whether snorkeling or scuba diving, yacht-goers can take in the puffer fish, stingrays and barracudas that frequent the idyllic waters and hours can be whiled away on the deserted beach.

 Key Cay also protects Key Bay on the western side of Peter Island.
 Much solitude is to be had here too, with only wild goats for company.
-Hike up the hill through patches of flowering melon cactus for views north-west across the Drake Channel and to White Bay further east.
+Hike up the hill through patches of flowering melon cactus for views northwest across the Drake Channel and to White Bay further east.

 Tortola